UWaterloo-Formula-Electric/charge-cart-gui/README.md

 charge_cart_GUI.ui is the file from Qt desinger

+charge_cart_GUI.py is the generated python file from Qt designer

 # Warning
-Following is the command to get python file from .ui file python3 -m PyQt6.uic.pyuic -o charge_cart_GUI.py -x charge_cart_GUI.ui The command will overwrite all the current code so don't touch the file except for adding a constructor OR you know what you are doing
+Following is the command to get python file from .ui file python3 -m PyQt6.uic.pyuic -o charge_cart_GUI.py -x charge_cart_GUI.ui

+The command will overwrite all the current code in charge_cart_GUI.py so don't touch the file except for adding a constructor and git rid of generated "main" function OR you know what you are doing